browserengineering/book/book/embeds.md

 ```

 Iframe layout looks like this in `InlineLayout`.
 The only difference from images
-is the width and height calculation, so I've omitted that part with "..."
+is the width calculation, so I've omitted that part with "..."
 instead.
 I've added 2 to the width and height in these calculations to provide
 room for the painted border to come.